Action of August 1702: Aftermath

-Such was indeed his course: Benbow held courts-martial upon his captains upon their return.
-Captains Kirkby and Wade were found guilty of cowardice and sentenced to be shot; Wade was said to have been drunk throughout the engagement.
-Captain Constable was cleared of the charge of cowardice, but was convicted on other charges and cashiered.
-Captain Hudson died before he could be tried.
-Captains Fogg and Vincent were charged with having signed a paper with the other captains of the squadron, stating they would not fight, but they represented this as a device to keep Captain Kirkby from deserting; Benbow testifying in their favour, they were merely suspended.
+Such was indeed his course: Benbow court-martialled several of his captains in Jamaica.
+Kirkby and Cooper Wade, Greenwichs captain, were both found guilty of cowardice and sentenced to be executed by firing squad; Wade was said to have been drunk during the engagement.
+John Constable, HMS Windsor's captain, was cleared of charges of cowardice but was convicted on other charges and cashiered from the Royal Navy.
+Thomas Hudson, HMS Pendennis's captain, died before he could be tried.
+Fogg and fellow captain Samuel Vincent were charged with having signed a paper with the other English captains stating they would not fight, both men claimed that the paper was only intended to prevent Kirkby from fleeing; Benbow testified in their favour and Fogg and Vincent were merely suspended.

-Benbow's leg was amputated; but a fever developed, and he died on 4 November 1702.
-Kirkby, Wade, and Constable were sent to Plymouth aboard HMS Bristol, where their sentences were confirmed by the Lord High Admiral.
-Kirkby and Wade were shot aboard Bristol on 16 April 1703.
-Fogg and Vincent were permitted to return to the service.
+Benbow's leg was amputated, but he developed a fever and died from it on 4 November 1702.
+Kirkby, Wade and Constable were sent to Plymouth aboard HMS Bristol, where their sentences were confirmed by the Lord High Admiral of England, Prince George of Denmark.
+Kirkby and Wade were executed aboard Bristol on 16 April 1703, while Fogg and Vincent were permitted to return to the Royal Navy.